RogerJFX/IntelliSearch/src/test/scala/de/crazything/app/readme.md

 RESTful request, but test having **real** REST clients talking to a **real** service.
 No, not what you might think: **real** only in test scope.

+In the end we first develop tests and afterwards extract useful elements to be moved to the real source.

 Convinced from tests only being meaningful if as honest possible, we should call our strategy **"Honest Testing"**.